CASP-Systems-BU/Gadget/README.md

    `./gadget config.txt`.

    This example generates the state access workload for a tumbling window operator.
 The results go to a file named `gadget.log`.

-   Please note that to evaluate a KV store using Gadget, the KV store must be installed on the system.

 ## Configure Gadget
 Please see [here](./configs) for a detailed description of the Gadget configuration.